PhD Electrical Engineering, University of Southern California, LA, 2014

-For more about Dr. Zois, including recent news, please visit her personal page.
+For more information, please visit Dr. Zois's personal page.

 Dr. Zois’s research interests include decision making under uncertainty, machine learning, detection and estimation theory, intelligent systems design, and signal processing.